 Customers love free shipping, so let them know you’re offering it every chance you get.
 Put it on your homepage, emails, banner ads, and social media ads.
 And use the advantage of free shipping to upsell and cross-sell.
 Offer free shipping for multiple items or as a “special offer” when sales slow.
 Customers know they can maximize the free shipping advantage with more purchases.
 So, they’re incentivized already.

 The best customer experience is one that’s personalized.
-Forty-eight percent of consumers spend more when their experience is personalized.
+48% of consumers spend more when their experience is personalized.
 Keep it all about your customers with these features.

 Sizing is a big reason why many customers opt for brick-and-mortar retail rather than online.
 Overcome this fear with a helpful sizing chart.